 We learned in 2013 that the student broadcasters at The LION 90.7fm would be moving into a new, comprehensive broadcasting space as part of the HUB-Robeson Center’s 2015 expansion.
 The grand opening of that new broadcasting space is happening today.

-One of the things we knew we could contribute from the Penn State Media Association was the perpetuation of the history, albeit in a shorter and more traditional way.
+One of the things we knew we could contribute from the Penn State Media Alumni Interest Group was the perpetuation of the history, albeit in a shorter and more traditional way.
 So we commissioned a small plaque and worked with the student leadership to have it placed in a place of prominence in the new space.

 I hope this plaque can function for many years to defeat some of the corrosive effects of transience and the attendant loss of perspective and memory that often alienates people from enjoying a meaningful sense of place.